 7 NFL Players Who Are Super Generous

-J.J.
-Watt.
-ThatHelps gave Watt a shout out on social media after Hurricane Harvey devastated Houston in 2017.
-The Houston Texans’ defensive end launched a relief fund that raised over $30 million dollars from more than 200,000 people.
+After Hurricane Harvey devastated Houston in 2017, the Houston Texans’ defensive end launched a relief fund that raised over $30 million dollars from more than 200,000 people.
 Among the donors: two Patriots.
 Tom Brady ($100,000) and Bill Belichick ($50,000).
 Watt hasn’t stopped helping his fellow Texans, either.
 He also distributed food and supplies to residents recovering from Harvey.
 The NFL agrees too: he won the Walter Payton Man of the Year Award!

 — Los Angeles Rams (@RamsNFL) January 24, 2019

 The Patriots’ Super Bowl LIII rival, the Los Angeles Rams, are evenly matched in the generosity department.
-Take a look at wide receiver Brandin Cooks surprise the team’s janitor Alfonso to say thanks for all the work he does to keep their locker room clean!
+For Super Bowl LIII showdown, Cooks surprised the team’s janitor Alfonso to say thanks for all the work he does to keep their locker room clean.
 “I wanted to make sure he is at the Super Bowl with his son to enjoy it,” Cooks said.
 “I am flying him in, he’s got a hotel, he’s going to be set for the whole weekend.”